Jawa Pos: Overview

-It is one of Indonesia's oldest newspapers.

 In 1982, when its circulation had declined to under 10,000 copies, the newspaper almost went bankrupt and its ownership changed to PT Grafiti Pers, the publisher of Tempo.
 After the acquisition, the circulation of Jawa Pos increased and by the 1990s, circulation reached 350,000 copies.
 During that time, Jawa Pos was one of the largest-selling newspapers in Indonesia.

 Jawa Pos set many records in the Indonesian newspaper industry, such as being the first to use computerized systems in 1984, the first to be published in full color in 1986, the first newspaper to use remote printing technology in 1988, the first newspaper to be published almost every day annually in 1992, and the first to invest in online technology in 1994.
 Jawa Pos was the first newspaper in Indonesia to apply the international width standard in 1998, to have a daily section for youth (2000), and to use computer to plate technology (2006).

 With 842,000 average daily circulation (2017), data by Nielsen Consumer & Media View (CMV), Jawa Pos is the most popular newspaper in Indonesia.